 Have you ever tried to decipher the label on a cone of thread?
 Finding the name, color and fiber type is fairly straight forward but many times there are other numbers on the thread that might be a mystery to you.
 In this article we are going to take a close look at what those extra numbers mean on a thread’s label.
 This is the second in a series of articles.
 Our first article was all about thread fiber types.

 As a quilter, choosing your thread is just as important as the choice an artist makes when picking up a brush for their canvas.
 If the artist chooses a big brush then the resulting strokes will be bold and speak much louder than the small bristle stroke from a tiny brush.
-In quilting, the thickness of the thread will change how your quilt reads to the eye.
+In quilting, the thickness of the thread, or thread weight, will change how your quilt reads to the eye.
 A thick thread will pull the eye to it- as will a bright color or shiny finish.
 When doing dense quilting you may want to choose a super skinny thread so the density of the thread’s path melts into the fibers of the quilt’s fabric.
 Picking your thread is so much more than choosing a color!

 Every thread company has a preferred method of referring to the thickness of their threads.
 Some use the word “weight” and others use “Tex”.
 Technically a thread that uses a “Tex” notation on their label is referring to the weight in grams of a thousand meters of thread.
-Don’t get too hung up on the weight or Tex number.
+Don’t get too hung up on the thread weight or Tex number.
 You will find it won’t be consistent between different manufactures because it is up to each thread maker to determine what weight they will use to describe their thread.
 Instead, use your eyes and your hands to see if you like the diameter of the thread for your particular project.
-Know that the weight listed on the thread’s label are not a scientific denotation of some kind and there is no governmental agency dictating what a 40 weight thread is, so each manufacturer has their own definition.
+Know that the weight listed on the thread’s label are not a scientific denotation of some kind and there is no governmental agency dictating what a 40 thread weight is, so each manufacturer has their own definition.
 There is no standard.

 Generally a thread’s weight will be listed first and the thread’s ply will be listed second.
 Ply refers to the number of strands that are twisted together to make the thread.
 It stands to reason that your thread will get stronger with more strands or plys of thread twisted together but it can also effect the overall weight too since more plys will increase the diameter of the thread.